IBM/quantum-careers/README.md

 ## Internships

-Read *Apply for a Summer 2021 IBM Quantum Internship* on the IBM Research Blog:
+Learn more about the application process by reading *Apply for a Summer 2021 IBM Quantum Internship* on the IBM Research Blog:
 https://ibm.co/quantuminternships

 _For IBM Quantum internships in the United States, please apply by Monday, November 2, 2020 in order to receive the best chance at consideration._